 - A current curriculum vitae with contact information (email and phone number)

 - An academic transcript showing grades through the most recent semester for which final grades are available.
 Graduate students should also send a transcript for their undergraduate studies.

-- An essay of no more than 300 words about why you want to be a Baucus Leader and how you believe you will contribute to the program and to the office where you will intern.
+- An essay of no more than 500 words about why you want to be a Baucus Leader, your commitment to/interest in public service, and how you believe you will contribute to the program and to the office where you will intern.

 *Late or incomplete applications will not be considered.

 The Institute will select three finalists for each internship.
-Finalists will be notified by email of their selection by Friday, February 9, 2018.
+Finalists will be notified by email of their selection by Friday, November 16, 2018.
 All finalists will be interviewed by representatives of the office where the internship will take place, and may be required to submit additional application materials to that office.
-Finalists will be notified whether or not they have been selected as a 2018 Baucus Leader by Friday, March 16, 2018.
+Finalists will be notified whether or not they have been selected as a 2019 Baucus Leader in early 2019.

 Contact Professor Sam Panarella via email with any questions you have about the program.
 We look forward to reviewing your application.